 The experience of expats when it comes to education in Georgia is varied.
 Many struggle to find appropriate schools for their children away from Tbilisi, meaning that education can be a major factor in deciding on a location in which to settle.

 State schooling in Georgia is only compulsory between the ages of 6 and 14, and is conducted in either Russian or Georgian.
 Children receive a basic education in an Elementary School environment until the age of 12.
 They then move to a Secondary School, where they can opt to receive a higher level of training for the next three years, qualifying with an Arasruli Sashulo Ganaltebis Motsmoba certificate at 15.
 Those who choose to stay can then undertake a further two years of schooling to achieve a Sashualo Ganatlebis Atestasi certificate, before continuing onto higher education institutes and universities.

 There are a few international schools in Tbilisi catering to the needs of the expat community.
 The English Boxwood International School gives students the opportunity to study in English for UK qualifications, including GCSE’s and A Levels.
-The city also boasts both the French-Georgian Ecole Marie Brosset, where students study for the French Baccalaureate exam, and the International School of Georgia, which caters for both expat and local children.
+The British International School of Tbilisi also offers an academic program from early childhood education to A levels.
+Moreover, the city boasts both the French-Georgian Ecole Marie Brosset, where students study for the French Baccalaureate exam, and the International School of Georgia, which caters for both expat and local children.
 The American QSI International School, also based in Tbilisi, teaches a US curriculum, with students studying for US recognized qualifications.